physical-computation/Warp-hardware/README.md

 ## Generating Gerbers for manufacturing
-The repository comes with the Gerber files pre-generated, and you can generate your own Gerber files and drill files for manufacturing using Eagle.
+The repository comes with the Gerber files pre-generated.
+You can generate your own Gerber files and drill files for manufacturing using Eagle.

 ## Getting boards assembled